ypmn/kops/README.md

 export PATH=$PATH:~/.local/bin

-# Create a iam user with admin access
+# Create a iam user with admin access with programatic access

-Create access key for that user
+Create access key for that user and download the csv file

-# Configure aws credentials
+# Configure aws credentials with accessID and secretkey (from csv file) and execute below command

 aws configure

-# Create a hostzone in route53 with your domain
+# Create a hostzone in route53 with your domain in publichosted zone

 Ex : abc.com

-Add dns servers to domain provider

-Ex : godaddy.com ( domain provider )
+# And add NS records from aws Route53 to Nameservers in Godaddy ( Domain provider ) DNS.

+Ex : abc.com  Below are aws Route53 NS records

+(ns-751.awsdns-29.net)

+ (ns-23.awsdns-02.com)

+( ns-1202.awsdns-22.org)

+( ns-1931.awsdns-49.co.uk)

+    Add To

+     Go Daddy (domain provider ) DNS NameServer

 # create a s3 bucket in a region where you have to create the cluser